Chat with us, powered by LiveChat

-You know that ending your alcohol use is the right choice, but you’re worried about how your body and mind will react.
-For example, does quitting alcohol make you tired?
+You know that ending your alcohol use is the right choice, but you’re worried about how your body and mind will react—especially when it comes to fatigue after quitting alcohol.
+For example, are you experiencing sobriety fatigue?
 How long will this exhaustion last?
 What can you do to regain your energy and motivation?
 Today’s post focuses on the physical, psychological, and behavioral aspects of sobriety fatigue.

 Yes, when you stop drinking, you can expect to go through a period of feeling overly tired.
 This experience is sometimes referred to as sobriety fatigue or sobriety exhaustion.